Professional Agrologist (PAg):

 A minimum of a Bachelor's level degree (with a science focus) from a recognized university of which the course work must consist of the following:

 - A minimum of 8 entry level foundational knowledge courses typically at the 100 or 200 level, in the subject matters listed on the Academic Worksheet (applicants can have more than 1 entry level course in the same subject matter; cannot double count in the other two sections of the worksheet);

-- A minimum of 8 senior level courses (can come from within the above noted 20 course requirement) in natural sciences and/or agricultural and resource economics that relate directly to agrology (as defined in the Agrologists Act, 2003).
+- A minimum of 8 senior level courses (can come from within the above noted 20 course requirement) in agricultural or natural sciences or agricultural or resource economics that relate directly to agrology (as defined in the Agrologists Regulation, 2021).
 Only senior courses (3rd year and higher) taught by a recognized university are recognized as senior level courses.

 Note: Stand alone lab courses, seminar courses, audited courses and work experience courses/co-ops are not accepted; appropriate directed studies, field studies, special topics, advanced studies and thesis courses are considered on a case by case basis; supporting documentation is required.